apaciorek/scrapesupreme/README.md

 I manually change the title of the csv file before scraping every week.

-Have scraped week 13 releases as of May 21, 2020.
+Have scraped week 16 releases as of June 11, 2020

+Note: The Week 15 drop scheduled for June 4 was cancelled - no data for this week.